mattssondavid/render-html/README.md

 The project aims to

 -   Render HTML efficiently with minimum DOM manipulation;
--   Allow render HTML to DOM comtainer;
+-   Allow render HTML to DOM container;
 -   Allow render HTML to string output;

 ## API reference

 ### HTML

-The `html` acts as a tagged template producing a `TemplateResult` consumeable via `render` or `renderToString` as a "dirty check" rendering approach for DOM manipulation.
+The `html` acts as a tagged template producing a `TemplateResult` consumable via `render` or `renderToString` as a "dirty check" rendering approach for DOM manipulation.

 ### Render